mezis/mezis.github.com/_drafts/learning-part-1.md

 "good" product was, in general, for users.

-The general idea is to combine quantitative information about a given property in a wieghted linear formula, the output being the ranking score.
+The general idea is to combine quantitative information about a given property in a weighted linear formula, the output being the ranking score.

-We determined a set of measurable attributes of a property, which we proved to correlate to the likelihood of it getting booked.
+We determined a set of quantitative, measurable attributes of a property, which we proved to correlate to the likelihood of it getting booked.
 We name \\(p\\) the vector of normalized attributes:

 $$
 p = [p_1, ... p_n]